MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 1. Users can view all events (index)
 1. Users can create a event (new/create)
 1. Users can view one event (show)
+1. Users can edit a event (edit/update)
 1. Users can delete a event (destroy)
-1. Users can edit a event (edit/update)

-Once we have this single Event resource build, we can move onto making an associated Comment resource.
+Once we have this single Event resource build, we can move onto making an associated RSVP resource.

-1. Users can comment on events (/comments/create)
-1. Users can delete comments (/comments/destroy)
-1. Users can rsvp to events (/rsvps/create)
+1. Users can rsvp to events (/rsvps/create, /rsvps/new)
 1. Users can cancel their rsvp (/rsvps/destroy)

 As we finish our user stories we'll be committing to GitHub 🐙.